zthorson/snaptest/Readme.md

 2. Follow the buid in [Downloading the Source](https://source.android.com/source/downloading.html) to get the source code for -b android-5.0.2_r3

-3. Using a manifest_local.xml file or manual copying, move the contents of this repository into devices/sentera/snaptest

-4. Run the build scripts via the following
+3. Install libgl mesa for the emulator to avoid missing open GL Errors

 '''shell
+$ sudo apt-get install libgl1-mesa-dev
+'''

+4. Using a manifest_local.xml file or manual copying, move the contents of this repository into devices/sentera/snaptest

+5. Run the build scripts via the following
+'''shell
 $ source build/envsetup.sh
 $ lunch full_snaptest\-eng
 $ make -j8
+'''

+6. Run the emulator using the following.
+BE SURE TO DISABLE SELINUX or the system will NOT boot.
+'''shell
+$ emulator -selinux diable &
 '''

 ## Notes